 Here is the way intelligent people address problems or opportunities:

-- They set measurable objectives.
+- Set measurable objectives.
 (What are we trying to accomplish by solving the problem or exploiting the opportunity?)

-- They define the measures used to gauge that objectives have been achieved.
+- Define the measures to be used to gauge that objectives have been achieved.

-- They define criteria to be applied in choosing from among the alternatives.
+- Define criteria to be applied in choosing from among the alternatives.

-- They analyze each alternative and apply the criteria to each and choose one that achieves the objectives.
-That is they make a decision.
+- Collect, Organize and Analyze Existing DataAnalyze each alternative and apply the criteria to each and choose one that achieves the objectives.
+That is, make a decision.

 - Then they follow a management process that insures successful implementation of the chosen alternative.

 The essence of intelligence is objectivity.
 It’s the difference between a cognitive leap and jumping to conclusions.
-So someone who brings a strong political ideology to a problem or opportunity are very likely not to make a contribution to effective decision making.
+So someone who brings a strong political ideology to a problem or opportunity is not likely not to make a contribution to effective decision making.

 Note that this discussion does not address the concepts of liberal and conservative.
 There are intelligent people and intellectuals in both camps.